josuamanuel/js-awe/README.md

 ## And much more

-For you to explore... or help with documentation.
+For you to explore...
+Don't hesitate to explore the code: table.js, sanitizer.js, jsUtils.js...

+Most of the functions has TS types.
+But more documentation will be needed.
+So if you want to help others:

+please PULL REQUEST!!! with your changes.

 ## Generating types